-- Parents are requested to keep child(ren) at home when unwell and may return when health improves. - Parents must inform the School of any absences due to illness by 10am on the day of the absence. - Parents must contact the school explaining the reason of absence.
-Administrators will contact parents where a reason for absence has not been provided. - It is the parent and the child(ren)'s responsibility to make extra effort to catchup on work that has been missed.
+- Parents are requested to keep child(ren) at home when unwell and may return when health improves. - Parents must inform the school of any absences due to illness by 10am on the day of the absence. - It is the responsibility of parents to contact the school explaining the reason of absence, administration team staff will contact parents where a reason for absence has not been provided. - It is the parent and the child(ren)'s responsibility to make extra effort to catch-up on missed work.

-3.3 Lateness
+3.2 Lateness

-If pupils are late due to appointments or any other valid reason, parents must contact the School immediately.
+If pupils are late due to necessary appointments or any other valid reason, parents must contact the School immediately.
 Persistent lateness will be flagged to the Pastoral Team and senior leaders.
-Parents will be required to meet the Pastoral Team or senior leaders to discuss matters of lateness and whether the School can support the family to improve the pupil's attendance.
+Parents may be required to meet the Pastoral Team or senior leaders to discuss matters of lateness and whether the School can support the family to improve the pupil's attendance.